Steveaub/homepilot-ai/docs/reusable-templates/copilot-agent-execution-template.md

-# Copilot Agent Execution Template

 ## Task Overview

-Clearly describe the outcome or behavior you want to achieve.
-Focus on the objective — not on how it gets implemented or where.
+Describe the outcome or behavior you want to achieve.
+Focus on the *objective*, not the *implementation*.
+This should state what the system should accomplish from the user’s point of view.

 ## Expected Output

-Define what success looks like:
+### ✅ User Experience

-* **User Experience**: What should the user see, do, or receive?
+* What should the user be able to see, do, or accomplish once this is complete?
+* Think in terms of benefits or capabilities (e.g. "users can get mortgage offers from 3 lenders" or "users can get context-aware education").

+### ✅ System Changes

-* **System Changes**: What should update or improve?
+* What changes should happen behind the scenes?
+* This could be improvements in logic, behavior, or automation — but **don’t** mention filenames, methods, or specific components.

+### ✅ Behavior

-* **Behavior**: What should happen automatically or conditionally?
+* What should happen automatically or conditionally?
+* Include event-driven expectations (e.g. "when a user reaches Step 3, they’re offered education about inspections").

 ## Instruction Rule: Outcome Only — Let Copilot Decide the How

-✅ Tell Copilot the goal.
+✅ Describe what the system should accomplish.
-🛑 Don’t mention filenames, methods, lines, or implementation details.
+🛑 **Avoid** referencing file names, method names, components, folders, functions, or line numbers.

-Let Copilot use workspace context to determine the correct files, functions, and dependencies.
+Let Copilot use full workspace context to determine which files or modules need to be created, updated, or referenced.

-#### Examples:
+### Good Examples:

-* ✅ “Real Zillow data shows in UI instead of mock.”
+* ✅ “Buyers should see real mortgage rates based on listing ZIP code.”
+* ✅ “Users get a prompt to learn more about grant eligibility after they reach the pre-approval step.”
-* ❌ “Update parseZillowHTML.ts to fix fallback returns.”
+* ❌ “Update `parseZillow.ts` to return ZIP code.”
+* ❌ “Add grant explanation in `learn-more.html`.”

 ## Optional Notes

-You may provide business rules, platform constraints, or user priorities.
-These guide Copilot’s decisions without dictating structure.
+You can add platform constraints, business rules, or user expectations that should be considered, without dictating how to solve them.

-#### Examples:
+### Examples:

-* Must support mobile users.
+* Must support mobile and desktop.
-* Needs to preserve accessibility.
-* Should gracefully degrade if Zillow data is malformed.
+* Should handle incomplete or missing data gracefully.
+* Must maintain accessibility compliance.

 ## Success Criteria

-* The goal is met.
+* The intended goal is met from the user’s perspective.
-* All required dependencies are updated automatically.
+* Any data dependencies or logic paths update as expected.
-* No regressions or broken functionality.
+* No regressions or broken flows are introduced.

-This template is for strategic guidance.
-You define the outcome.
-Copilot handles implementation with full workspace awareness.
+This template is for **strategic guidance**, not implementation detail.
+You define *what* to build — Copilot decides *how*.